flinker-app/docs/docs/standardize-document-names-and-properties.md

 ### Before you start

 - Install ISO 19650 on the SharePoint site.
-- Create the SharePoint columns that the project needs, such as Project, Discipline, Document type, Level, Revision, Status, Suitability, and Classification.
+- Identify the metadata that the project needs, such as Project, Discipline, Document type, Level, Revision, Status, Suitability, and Classification.
+You can import the columns and rules from an existing library or configure them yourself.
 - Agree the identifier structure, separators, required metadata, and accepted values with the project information manager.
 - Use an account with permission to manage the document library when you configure rules.